guibranco/CrispyWaffle/docs/user-guide/messaging.md

 }
 ```

-Send message to a RabbitMq queue:
+Send a message to a RabbitMq queue:

 ```cs